attainu/python-project-jammi-shah-au9/README.md

 make sure all the dependences which inculde chessEngine.py and Images folder are also downloaded

 ################Build with

 Python 3.8.3

 ###############Dependencies

-pycharm library should be installed in order rtpo execute the program
+pygame library should be installed in order rtpo execute the program Command : python -m pip install -U pygame --user
 #######3##########Author

 "jammi shah"